 There’ll be a huge amount of information to take away at each viewing and it’s easy to realise you forgot to ask lots of important questions.
 Sometimes it can also be difficult to work out what questions to ask at a wedding viewing.

 Print off the questions from our free printable PDF and pack a pen in your bag to jot down the answers.
-Not every question will be relevant to you, but this will cover all your bases so when it comes to comparing venues you’ll have all the info at hand.
+Not every question will be relevant to you, but this will cover all your bases, so when it comes to comparing venues you’ll have all the info at hand.

 1. How Long Can I Provisionally Hold a Date For?

-During peak season, it’s important to hold your wedding date to avoid the disappointment of someone else booking it.
-Some venues let you hold a date for free until they get other interest, while others will ask you to pay a refundable (sometimes non-refundable) deposit.
+During peak wedding season, it’s important to hold your wedding date to avoid the disappointment of someone else booking it.
+Some venues let you hold a date for free for a certain period of time, while others will ask you to pay a refundable (sometimes non-refundable) deposit.

 2. How Many Guests Can You Accommodate in the Day and the Evening?

 Venue capacity should be one of the first questions for a wedding venue.
 Before going to a viewing, you and your partner should have at least a rough idea of your wedding guest list and size, so make sure the venues you’re looking at are big enough for both your day and evening guest lists.

 When asking this question, it's important you have a good understanding of the capacity of each of the spaces within a venue.
 Many venues will have several rooms you can marry in, and some will have smaller and larger capacities than others.

 It's also worth asking venues with smaller capacity whether or not they are able to erect a marquee outside as this can often increase a venue's maximum capacity in the evening.

 3. What is the Availability for Our Desired Wedding Date?